-Canadians, like individuals from many other countries, are choosing to move to Portugal for a variety of reasons.
-Some of the factors driving this decision include:
+Canadians, like people from many other countries, are choosing moving to Portugal from Canada for a variety of reasons.
+Some of the main factors include:

 Quality of Life